coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. note::

-      One can use an ``Extern`` hint with no pattern to do pattern-matching on hypotheses using ``match goal`` with inside the tactic.
+      One can use an ``Extern`` hint with no pattern to do pattern matching on hypotheses using ``match goal`` with inside the tactic.